jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-AdBlock-,-Ghostery-or-Disconnect-concerning-privacy?.md

 | `www.youtube.com`                       | ✔              |                |            |        |
 | `s.ytimg.com`                           | ✔              |                |            |        |

 <sub>Note: In the case of HTTPSB, there was a hit on `upw-prod-images.global.ssl.fastly.net` because images are whitelisted by default when using out-of-the-box settings.
 But users can, if they choose so, block specifically `upw-prod-images.global.ssl.fastly.net` with a single click in the matrix.
 This is not possible with Disconnect and Ghostery.
-It is possible with AdBlock+ if you don't mind [geeky stuff](https://adblockplus.org/en/filters).</sub>
+It is possible with AdBlock+ if you don't mind [technical stuff](https://adblockplus.org/en/filters).</sub>